 The final labyrinth was experienced by 1500 people during the Hutt Winter Festival held in August.

 The deadline for this round of Creative Communities applications is 1 October for projects taking place between mid-November 2018 and October 2019.

-To find out more about the scheme and download an application online visit the funding page on Council’s website, huttcity.govt.nz/funding or pick up a hard copy application and guide from any Hutt City Library.
+To find out more about the scheme and download an application online visit the funding page on Council’s website huttcity.govt.nz/funding.
+You can also pick up a hard copy application and guide from any Hutt City Library.